BRENNAN MALONE, RIGHT HANDED PITCHER

 Malone took a big step backward in 2021.
 He started the season in extended spring training, then went to Bradenton in mid-May.
 He pitched in three games there, getting poor results and showing stuff that wasn’t nearly as advertised, including velocity that topped out in the low-90s.
 The Pirates sent him back to extended and he didn’t emerge until early August, in the FCL.
-It was never clear what the exact issues were, but there may have been physical and other issues.
+It was never clear what the exact issues were, but injuries were at least a part of the problem.
 His first game in the FCL went badly, but he pitched increasingly well after that.
 According to some reports, his velocity bounced back.

 |2022: Minor league contract

 Options Remaining: 3